 Similar to above, due to violations of our User Agreement, Coinbase may initiate closure of customer accounts.
 This can happen for a number of reasons including, but not limited to, engaging in prohibited activity as defined in our User Agreement.
-When this happens, buy/sell services are disabled and in addition you are no longer permitted to use your Coinbase account as a digital currency wallet.
+When this happens, buy/sell services are disabled and in addition you are no longer permitted to use your Coinbase account as a digital currency balance.
 However, you are allowed to withdraw all funds from your Coinbase account and send it to any wallet address you choose, so access to digital currency is never "frozen" in this case.
-You are also allowed to clear any balances in a local currency wallet by withdrawing to a verified bank account before the account closure proceeds.
+You are also allowed to clear any local currency balances from your account by withdrawing to a verified bank account before the account closure proceeds.

 Note that if your account is closed in this manner while a buy or deposit is pending, the funds will be available to withdraw once the transaction completes.

-In extremely rare circumstances, and only where required by law, Coinbase may block or "freeze" customer funds on our platform.
-We will take this action only when:
+In extremely rare circumstances, and only where required by law or authorized by the Coinbase User Agreement, Coinbase may block or "freeze" customer funds on our platform.
+For example, we will take this action when:

 We are required to comply with an order from a court or other authority that has jurisdiction over Coinbase which compels us to restrict access to funds.